CamelClarkson/ACSC/README.md

 - Letters occur with certain frequencies in English
 - We can use these letter statistics to decode the encrypted file
 - An example is found [here](https://www.youtube.com/watch?v=nikWSEjFCWg)

+### Introduction to Prime Numbers
+- What is a prime number?
+- There are no efficient algorithms for finding primes
+- Why might this be useful for security?

 ### Miller-Rabin Primality Test
 - [Algorithm](https://www.youtube.com/watch?v=p5S0C8oKpsM) to test if an integer is prime developed by Dr. Gary Miller and Dr. Michael Rain in the later 1970s